100% Recycled Plastic

 Meet the Founder

-Pure Sage's founder, Lee Flanagan, is a 3rd generation female business owner who has, focused on Social Entrepreneurship.
+Pure Sage's founder, Lee Flanagan, is a 3rd generation female business owner focused on Social Entrepreneurship.
 Lee long dreamed of starting a mission-driven business that would be financially viable while also having a positive societal impact.

 Lee was initially introduced to the reusable bag market as an Angel Investor and, in the long days of the pandemic, Lee’s research discovered that there were limited options in the high-fashion, high-quality reusable bag space.